What is OCR?

 Post-Processing

 After recognizing the characters, the text goes through post-processing to correct errors and improve accuracy.
-This includes spelling corrections, formatting changes, and checks to keep the text coherent and readable.
-The final result is a digital document ready for use.
+This can include spelling corrections, formatting adjustments, and checks to ensure the text is coherent and readable.
+The result is a digital document ready to use.

 Benefits of Using OCR